PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 At resume, audit the corresponding primary-path terminal layout-validation and indexed binary-convergence boundary.
 Commit and push only; do not create or update a pull request.

+## Primary terminal layout-validation characterization checkpoint

+The primary path currently computes `layout_problems` before indexed binary convergence, high-rank binary coalescing, dynamic-boundary signature realignment, and the final topological sort.
+The comment describes a terminal graph, but the actual validation result can precede all four later mutations.
+The same validator was already proven pure by the fallback checkpoint.

+A dedicated strict expected-failure orchestration contract requires validation immediately after the final sort.
+A non-empty result preserves the established `logical_layout_validation_errors` list schema; an empty result removes only a stale key.
+Finalization follows immediately.
+Progress advancement/spinner closure remain before indexed convergence and are not moved.

+At implementation, move only the pure validation/metadata block and add its empty-result removal.
+Do not change progress reporting, convergence, coalescing, signature realignment, sorting, finalization, dependencies, or the TensorFlow boundary.
+Validate sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- terminal validation, indexed convergence, and high-rank binary owners:
+  `13 passed, 1 xfailed`
+- broad related gate plus rank-6 structure/numeric parity:
+  `543 passed, 1 xfailed in 27.93s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet primary terminal-validation contract; there are no unexpected failures.